yerdaulet-damir/yerdaulet-damir/README.md

 and Linktree for knowledge creators with one AI-built space.
 [sheepper.link](https://sheepper.link/)
 - 💬 **[langgraph-sales-agent](https://github.com/yerdaulet-damir/langgraph-sales-agent)** — The sales agent architecture I keep shipping for clients.
 Multi-tenant, multi-channel (Telegram, Instagram, WhatsApp).
 Open-sourcing the kit.
-- 🧪 **[openeval](https://github.com/edmontecristo/openeval)** — AI-First Agent Evaluation Framework.
-Stop guessing if your LLM pipelines work.
-Test, score, and benchmark your autonomous agents and RAG orchestrators like real software in CI/CD.
 - 🎒 **[crackthecv](https://github.com/yerdaulet-damir/crackthecv)** — AI-powered CV builder and optimizer (like Cursor, but for resumes)
 - 🎓 admission platform — I built the "LinkedIn for University Admissions."
 A full-stack, enterprise-grade social network for applicants and universities.
 I got into HK/UAE/CH/US on full-ride merit-based scholarships and helped 100+ students launch IT careers/projects/ideas—then I scaled that expertise into software.
 Running an agency or EdTech?
 Hit me up.
 I do consulting and build custom admissions infrastructure.
 - 🗣️ **[transcribe-whisper](https://github.com/yerdaulet-damir/transcribe-whisper)** — High accuracy audio transcription using Whisper ( i ain't paying for transcriber services)